-The mission of the Interlibrary Loan (ILL) department at the Montante Family Library at D'Youville College is to support the research and teaching needs of the D'Youville College community, by expanding the availability of scholarly and academic materials beyond the physical and electronic collections of the Montante Family Library.
+The mission of the Interlibrary Loan (ILL) department at the Montante Family Library at D'Youville is to support the research and teaching needs of the D'Youville community, by expanding the availability of scholarly and academic materials beyond the physical and electronic collections of the Montante Family Library.
 This department provides materials either in the form of article delivery or short-term loan from a network of local, statewide, national and international libraries.

-The ILL service allows D'Youville College students, faculty, administrators, staff and alumni (with some restrictions) to borrow dissertations & theses (faculty and graduate students only), books & non-print materials, and/or journal articles not held by the Montante Family Library.
+The ILL service allows D'Youville students, faculty, administrators, staff and alumni (with some restrictions) to borrow dissertations & theses (faculty and graduate students only), books & non-print materials, and/or journal articles not held by the Montante Family Library.

 Interlibrary Loan or ILL is a reciprocal arrangement between libraries whereby resources are shared.
 Almost any kind of resource can be shared.
 For the purposes of most students this includes books, book chapters and articles.

 All ILL borrowers must be registered ILLiad users, in good standing, with no overdue books or fines.
 To verify your library status, please contact an ILL librarian at the research desk.

 Copyright Law - Title 17, United States Code:

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in this law, libraries and archives are authorized to furnish a photocopy or other reproduction of a copyrighted item.
 One of the specified conditions is that a photocopy or reproduction is not to be "used for any purposes other than private study, scholarship, or research."
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of "fair use," that user may be liable for copyright infringement.

 Copyright Law & the Montante Family Library Policy Statement: